JHU-PL-Lab/www-fpse/lecture/specification-test.md

 Fact: types outline the "shape" of the code you need to write and serve as a "structural" spec.

- * You have been doing type-directed programming, perhaps getting very annoyed whilst
+ * You have been doing type-directed programming all along
-   - With time the annoyance turns to thanks (we promise!)
+   - We give you the types for most HW questions
  * Principle is: writing code that matches declared type will get you well on the way to an implementation
    - type errors point to code errors to be fixed
    - when the last type error drops, the code may directly work